Chad troops kill civilians in Central African Republic - residents

 Al Qaeda's North African wing threatened at the weekend to punish France for allowing Muslims to be killed.

-Tensions flared anew in the past few days in the Christian neighbourhood of Combattants in Bangui, where Chadian peacekeepers have clashed with residents and local militia.
+Tensions flared in recent days in the Christian neighbourhood of Combattants in Bangui, where peacekeepers from Muslim Chad - part of the African Union's MISCA mission - have clashed with residents and local militia.

 "I condemn the Chadian forces.
 They said they came here to restore peace but it's them who are killing us," said Macnel Ndotowe, a resident of Combattants.

-A spokesman for the Red Cross said its volunteers had recovered bodies from the Combattants neighbourhood but could not confirm how they were killed.
+A spokesman for the Red Cross said its volunteers had recovered bodies from the neighbourhood but could not confirm how they were killed.
+A spokesman for the African Union peacekeeping force was not immediately available.

-Yao said MISCA was investigating the killing of the two Chadian peacekeepers and it was not clear whether this was connected to the wider conflict.

 Local Christians accused Chadian troops of preying upon them.
 The United Nations and Human Rights Watch have also cited evidence of this.